Video: How To Use the GA4 Path Exploration Report

 Andrew Miller

 Andrew is a data-driven marketer, speaker, and problem solver.
-He co-founded Workshop Digital in 2015 and as the VP of Client Services, he ensures our teams of passionate people have what they need to help our clients achieve their goals.
+He co-founded Workshop Digital in 2015 and currently focuses on client success as the VP of Client Services.
 Andrew regularly speaks to marketing and professional audiences with an authentic, passionate message to raise their collective marketing intelligence.

 Andrew collects hobbies and devotes his time to his family, competing in triathlons, amateur gardening, and mentoring Richmond youth as a member of the Junior Achievement of Central Virginia board of directors.